ohthehugemanatee/win10vm/README.md

 ### Performance improvements applied

 * Pin vCPUs, IO threads, and emulator thread to physical cores.
 No difference until you are using majority of your cores for the VM
+* Instructions for using cgroups to keep all other system tasks off of the VM cores
 * virtio drivers for everything.
 This especially benefits from pinned IO cores.
 * hyperV opions recommended for speed
 * Raw disk image vs qcow2 (no difference on f2fs)